 Both tests claim to gauge a student’s preparedness for college and likelihood to succeed in higher education, but they are designed and scored differently.
 The SAT is split in three sections, reading, writing and math.
 The reading and writing sections are scored together while math is scored individually.
 Both section are worth 800 points, totaling to a perfect score of 1600.
 The ACT is split into Reading, Math, English and Science each scored separately each out of 36.
 There is also an option to take ACT with Writing, with an additional writing section that is scored out of 12.
 Test preference depends on the region you reside, and the region of a college.
 The Northeast and Western region prefer the SAT, and the Midwest and Southern region prefer the ACT.
 Now, most colleges accept scores from both tests, and score conversion calculations are available if necessary.

-Some colleges and universities have gone “test-optional,” meaning that students technically do not have to submit scores from the ACT or SAT to apply for admission.
-However, many of these schools still require SAT or ACT scores for university scholarships, and a number of scholarship providers from outside the school may also still want to see some sort of standardized test score.
-So, regardless of rhetoric, it still is wise to plan on taking the ACT or SAT and to put a serious effort into doing well on it, especially if you want the best chance at getting into your dream college or winning scholarships.
+Some colleges and universities are “test-optional,” meaning students do not have to submit test scores to apply for admission.
+However, many of these schools still require SAT or ACT scores for university scholarships, and most outside scholarship providers require standardized test scores.
+Therefore, it is wise to take the SAT or ACT, and take it seriously, if you want to get into your dream school and win scholarships.

-Regardless of the test you’re taking, preparation is a good idea.
-Because of the unique format of each test, knowing what you’re getting into going in is vital to success.
-Familiarizing yourself with the nature of each section of the test, the testing environment and the scoring procedures can boost your score.
-The best way to prepare is by practicing, though.
-Free practice tests and sample questions abound online.
-To get you started, we’ve created brief study guides for each standardized test.
+Regardless of the test, preparation pays.
+Each test has a unique format, and understand that format is vital to success.
+Familiarizing yourself with the nature of the test, testing environment and scoring procedures will boost your score.
+The best way to prepare is by using free practice tests and sample questions available online.
+In the links below, we have tips and study guides to prepare for each standardized test.